 Gearing your Shadowstep rogue

-At the same time, you have to look for optimizing your hit stat (soon) in order to reach 8% or even 9% because with 5% you still have to deal with a lot of RNG.
-Further to that, there are talents in classes’ trees which reduce the chance melee attacks will hit, such as a mage’s Arctic Winds talent.
+At the same time, you have to look for optimizing your hit stat in order to reach 7-8% because with 5% you still have to deal with a lot of RNG.
+Further to that, there are talents in classes’ trees that reduce the chance melee attacks will hit, such as a mage’s Arctic Winds talent.
 Therefore the suggested hit cap is by no means static.

-When it comes to gearing, you basically just need to farm your PvP gear each new season while simultaneously trying to upgrade your other gear slots, either from your professions and/or through PvE I recommend checking our Best-in-Slot TBC Rogue Gear (soon) section for more info on this topic.
+When it comes to gear, you basically just need to farm your PvP gear each new season while simultaneously trying to upgrade your other gear slots, either from your professions and/or through PvE I recommend checking our Best-in-Slot TBC Rogue Gear section for more info on this topic.

 Arenas as Shadowstep